-In planning and performing our audit of the financial statements of the Transit as of and for the year ended December 31, 2017, in accordance with auditing standards generally accepted in the United States of America, we considered the Transit's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Transit's internal control.
+In planning and performing our audit of the financial statements of the Transit as of and for the year ended December 31, 2018, in accordance with auditing standards generally accepted in the United States of America, we considered the Transit's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Transit's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Transit's internal control.
-Our report on internal control over financial reporting and on compliance and other matters is presented on pages 29 - 30 of the annual report.
+Our report on internal control over financial reporting and on compliance and other matters is presented on pages 34 - 35 of Transit's annual financial report.